 This guide breaks down the core priorities of application modernization, helping you make confident, future-ready decisions that enhance agility, efficiency, and long-term growth.

-Defining application modernization
+Defining application modernization in business terms

-Key components of an effective application modernization strategy
+Key components of an application modernization strategy

 - Cloud-native architectures: Shift workloads to scalable, cost-efficient cloud platforms to enhance agility and reduce IT complexity.